MisterE123/wormball-WIP-/readme.txt

 Wormball mod by MisterE for use with arena_lib (minigame_lib) You should be familiar with how to set up arena_lib arenas.

 Code snippets from https://gitlab.com/zughy-friends-minetest/arena_lib/-/blob/master/DOCS.md and from Zughy's minigames all assets cc0.
-Models by MisterE, textures by MisterE, and sounds CC0 from opengameart
+Models by MisterE, textures by MisterE, and sounds CC0 from opengameart and/or freesound.org Backgroundmusic : wormball_bgm : Gamer_73 my-arcade   https://freesound.org/people/Gamer73/sounds/455016/

 to set up an arena, create a completely enclosed arena out of any nodes you wish except those provided by this mod.
 You should place lights in the walls, or have glass to allow light in.
 In this version, you can have any shape arena you like.